simonambridge/SparkSensorData/README.md

 >See ```build.sbt``` for more details.

 ###Useful Linux tool - ```locate```
-You can use this to easily locate files.
+You can use this to easily locate files on disk.
 I like it.
 ```
 apt-get install locate
 ```